 What else would you expect with those enormous ears perched on top of their heads?
 Those radar ears are listening to even the most minor sounds, and they are always eager to hear your voice.
 If you’re lucky, you may even get a few head tilts to show you just how attentive they really are.

-6. They were bred to be guard dogs.
+6. German Shepherds were bred to be guard dogs.

 7. They are clingy.